isaacs/node-bench/README.md

         var x = a;
       }
     };

-Then, you can either give it a shebang pointing at `node-bench`, or run node-bench against it.
+    require("bench").runMain()

+Then, start it up with node.

-    $ node-bench my-test-script.js
+    $ node my-test-script.js

-It'll output the scores in processes/second, so a higher score is always better.
+It'll output the scores in processes/ms, so a higher score is always better.
+That is, the values are kHz, not Hz.

 You can also export `time`, `count`, and `comparecount` to change the behavior slightly.